LucianaMarques/soft_timer/README.md

 The first two files were provided by the company and not modified by the candidate.

-The second two were used for implementation and testing.
+The last file was used for implementation and testing.

 There is also a simple Makefile provided, created by the candidate.